cyrusasfa/browsynther/README.md

 # browsynther
-A multi-user interactive WebAudio-based synth with WebSockets
+A multi-user interactive WebAudio-based synth with WebSockets (hacked)

-i dont know if this is functioning properly
+i dont know if this is functioning properly  ^.^